Advanced search

 Solaraze should not be applied to skin wounds, infections or exfoliative dermatitis.
 It should not be allowed to come into contact with the eyes or mucous membranes and should not be ingested.

-Discontinue the treatment if a generalised skin rash develops after applying the product.
+The treatment should be discontinued if a generalised skin rash develops after applying the medicinal product.

 Topical diclofenac can be used with non-occlusive bandages but should not be used with an airtight occlusive dressing.

-This medicine contains 10 mg benzyl alcohol in each g.
+This medicinal product contains 10 mg benzyl alcohol in each g.
 Benzyl alcohol may cause allergic reactions and mild local irritation.

 4.5 Interaction with other medicinal products and other forms of interaction